jcla1/jcla1.github.com/_posts/2012-01-03-using-content-providers-in-android.markdown

 {: class="meta"} 03 Jan 2012 - Krefeld, Germany

 In this blog post I'll show you how to get data stored on an Android phone using content providers.
-We'll write an app that fetches all the bookmarks and history from the phones browser.
+We'll write an app that fetches all the bookmarks and history from the phone's browser.

 Most Data in Android is exposed through so called "Content Providers".
 The person who wrote a specific part of Android (i.e. the browser, but surely it wasn't just one person), could decide how to implement the storage.
 If he used SQLite or just a basic file or json, etc. It didn't matter because Google decided to let their developers implement these content providers so that there would be a standard way for developers like us, to access the data.